weijwang18/Eau-Claire-s-Salon/README.md

   <li>Click "Data Import/Restore".
   <li>Select the radio button "Import from Self-Contained File" and include file path to the sql file of this project you cloned to your machine.
   <li>In "Default Schema to be Imported to" click "New".
-  <li>Name the schema "best_restaurants" then click "OK".
+  <li>Name the schema "winnie_wang" then click "OK".
   <li>Once named, switch to "Import Progress" tab and click "Start Import".

 </details>